- Statements: In simple sentences, the verb typically comes after the subject. Example: Je parle français (I speak French).

 - Savoir vs. Connaître: to know

-French verb overview explaining the difference between savoir and connaître, including usage, meaning, and examples.
+The difference between savoir and connaître in French, including usage rules and examples.

 - Demander vs. Poser: to ask